 All new and renewal applications must provide a Promoting Inclusive and Equitable Research (PIER) Plan as an appendix to the project narrative.
-Please read the instructions in Section IV and the associated review criteria in Section V.
+Please read the instructions in Section IV and the associated review criteria in Section V, and review the resources for constructing a PIER plan found at https://science.osti.gov/grants/Applicant-and-Awardee-Resources/PIER-Plans/Information-about-PIER-Plans.